qrakhen/periodiq/periodiq/README.md

 You'll find a section describing every feature within this readme, and detailed information on every class, property and function in the [documentation](http://docs.periodiq.org).

+### Tutorials

+You can find tutorials for specific topics like 'how to create a custom element' in the tutorials/ folder, listed as seperate .md files for you to check out.

+List of Tutorials:

+ - How to create, extend, style and use Elements.

 ### Demo Project

 You can clone the official demo from github (link soon).